ibm-cloud-docs/assistant/deploy-phone.md

 1. In the *Phone number* section of the phone integration setup page, add one or more phone numbers.

-    You might have only the one phone that you created through your SIP trunk provider in the previous step, or you might have a set of numbers.
+    You might have only the one phone number that you created through your SIP trunk provider in the previous step, or you might have a set of numbers.

     Click **Manage**.